 Visiting the iconic Dubai Gold Souk?
-Good for you!
+Great!
 This famous market shouldn’t be missed, and in this post you’ll find all you need to know to organize your visit.

 Before Visiting the Gold Souk in Dubai

 The Gold Souk in Dubai opening hours are from 10 AM to 10 PM Saturday to Thursday (although many Gold Souk shops close from 1 PM to 4 PM).
-On Fridays the Gold Souk Dubai opens from 4 PM to 10 PM.
+On Fridays, the Gold Souk opens from 4 PM to 10 PM.

 ➤ The nearest metro station is Al Ras (Green Line).
 Gold Souq Metro Station is within walking distance, also on the Green Line.